T-Ralph/javascript-hangman/README.md

 Add any of the following features:
 - Make guesses case-insensitive
 - CSS and C.A.R.P. principles are used to make a nice design
+- Make the game two-player where each player has their own chances
 - Use html and css to draw an actual hangman or display images of the hangman:

 Docs: https://docs.google.com/document/d/1vjaV1PrCgSdz66g8iH_HF7fmpPa_xvaaBZyvmaO_MFQ/edit <br>